 RYAN LEARMOUTH moved between New York, Chicago, and Washington, DC, writing and editing for websites and non-profits before his interest in arranging and interpreting information took a more conceptual turn, leading to a career in IT analysis.
 Meanwhile, he attended culinary school, with the aid of a James Beard scholarship, and the University of Alabama's MFA program, where he received Truman Capote, Buford Boone, and other writing fellowships.
-He lives in Maryland with his wife and young daughter, and works in a large, dimly lighted federal building in downtown DC.
+He lives in Maryland with his wife and young daughter.